BlvckKryptonite/currency_converter_cli/README.md

 ### External API
 - **[Fawaz Ahmed Currency API](https://github.com/fawazahmed0/currency-api)**
+- Reasons it was selected over other APIs:
+  - Covers over 300 currency codes at the time of writing this
   - CDN-delivered JSON
-  - Covers over 200 currency codes
   - Crypto and fiat supported
   - No API key required